This post may contain affiliate links. Please read our disclosure policy.

 - Meanwhile, preheat the oven to 350F.

-- Assemble: Stir in the peas, balsamic vinegar and transfer to a baking dish.
-Spread over the mashed potatoes and bake at 350F for 18-20 minutes, or until bubbly and slightly brown on top.
+- Assemble: Stir in the peas and balsamic vinegar, and transfer the shepherd’s pie vegetable filling to a casserole baking dish.
+Spread the mashed potato topping and bake at 350°F for 18-20 minutes, or until bubbly and slightly golden brown on top.

-- Cool and serve: Allow the shepherd’s pie to cool for a bit before transferring to plates.
+- Cool and serve: Let the shepherd’s pie cool slightly before transferring it to plates.
 Serve and enjoy!

 Store leftovers in a sealed container in the fridge for 3-4 days.
 Reheat in the microwave until warm or in the oven at 350 degrees until heated through.

-You can freeze this Vegetarian Shepherd’s Pie after baking or make it ahead and freeze right before you bake.
-Either way, allow it to cool, then wrap tightly in plastic and foil.
+You can freeze this mushroom Shepherd’s Pie after baking, or make it ahead and freeze it before baking.
+Either way, allow it to cool, then wrap it tightly in plastic and foil.
 Freeze for up to 1 month.
-To reheat, allow to thaw in the fridge overnight, then bake at 350 degrees until heated through, 20-30 minutes.
+To reheat, thaw in the fridge overnight, then bake at 350 degrees until heated through, about 20-30 minutes.

 Feel free to use cauliflower mash instead of mashed potatoes for a low-carb option.
-Sweet potatoes will also work instead of white potatoes.
-You can substitute the butter in the recipe with olive oil for a vegan option.
+Sweet potatoes can also be used instead of white potatoes.
+You can substitute the butter in the recipe with olive oil to make it vegan.

 This shepherd’s pie recipe is already packed with veggies.
-To make it a full meal, try serving it with a simple green salad, some crusty bread, or dinner rolls.
+To make it a full meal, serve it with a simple green salad, crusty bread, or dinner rolls.

 - Vegetarian Meatballs